bmeurant/technical-docs/software-architecture/api-paradigms/json-api.md

 ---
 # JSON:API Specification

 JSON:API is a specification that defines a standard structure for building **RESTful** APIs in JSON.
 Its primary goal is to reduce the number of decisions that need to be made when designing an API, allowing developers to focus on business logic instead of the structure of JSON payloads.
-It provides conventions for common [[rest|RESTful]] API patterns like pagination, filtering, sorting, and handling relationships.
+It provides conventions for common [[rest|RESTful]] API patterns like [[api-pagination|pagination]], filtering, sorting, and handling relationships.

 It is important to distinguish JSON:API from the generic term "JSON API," which simply refers to any API that communicates using JSON.
 JSON:API is a formal, opinionated standard.